 scratch fileand then pick the corresponding action.

 Select the language of the scratch file.
-Scratch files of the same type are automatically numbered and added to the Scratches view of the Explorer window
+Scratch files of the same type are automatically numbered and added to the Scratches view of the Project tool window

 Create a scratch buffer